 No matter what field they study, prospective graduate students should always consider the value of their degree.
-As a potential economics PhD student, you’re likely familiar with the term return on investment or ROI — the ratio used to calculate the efficiency of an investment or compare the efficiency of several different investments.
+As a potential graduate economics student, you’re likely familiar with the term return on investment or ROI — the ratio used to calculate the efficiency of an investment or compare the efficiency of several different investments.

 Though there’s no cut-and-dry way to determine the value of a graduate degree, there are some important numbers and factors to consider when determining which degree will be most valuable to you.

 The overall ROI of any graduate degree comes down to:

 Want to know more about graduate funding opportunities at SMU?

 Learn how the Moody School of Graduate and Advanced Studies is reducing financial barriers to earning a graduate degree thanks to a $100 million commitment from the Moody Foundation.

 The most important factor to consider first is the type of job you want.
 Most of the time, a Master’s degree opens the door to more advanced positions in the same types of jobs you can get with a Bachelor's degree.
 But, a PhD opens the door to jobs in the private sector, academia, government, think tanks and international organizations.
 Remember, on average, a PhD economist has a 34% higher salary than a Master’s economist.